A DIY family command center is a great way to get your whole family organized! Find out how to make one on a budget using items already in your home.

 Find the Items Needed

-- Individual Kid’s Boards: We had picked up some of those metal, wire squares that you put together to make a cube organizer (at Goodwill for $1.50 I might add).
-The way that I put them together to organize kids’ craft supplies left me with two extra squares.
+- We had picked up some of those metal, wire squares that you put together to make a cube organizer (at Goodwill for $1.50 I might add).
+The way that I put them together to organize kids’ craft supplies left me with extra squares.
 I decided I could use these to make my kid’s boards.
 The rest was made with just craft paper, cork, and zip ties.

-- Mail Organizer: This was also made out of cardboard.
+- This was also made out of cardboard.
 It is covered it with craft paper to decorate it.
 If you already have a mail organizer that works for you but maybe isn’t quite your style, give it a quick makeover with Mod Podge or spray paint.

 - Ours is made out of the bottom of an already decorative greeting card box.
 All I did was punch 2 holes in it and added some zip ties to hang it from.
 Super easy.